AninditaBasu/writing-technically/docs/index-words.rst

 .. meta::
-   :description: The etymology of some words used daily in technical writing
+   :description: Etymology of words and phrases used in technical writing
-   :keywords: etymology
+   :title: The technical writing lexicon :twitter\:description: Etymology of words and phrases used in technical writing :twitter\:title: The technical writing lexicon

 Words
 =======